Affiliate marketing for international audiences

 What “international audiences” means for affiliates

-Market selection and prioritisation
+Market selection and prioritization

 Localization and cultural adaptation